Game of Thrones: The Last Watch: Critical reception

-Despite the mixed reception to the eighth season of Game of Thrones, the documentary received mostly positive reviews from critics and audiences.
-Users on Metacritic, which uses a weighted average, gave the documentary a 7.0/10, based on 8 positive reviews, 7 mixed, and 1 negative.
+Game of Thrones: The Last Watch received mostly positive reviews from critics and audiences.

 Writing for Mashable, Alexis Nedd called it "a better ending than the Game of Thrones finale", praising the documentary's scope, direction, and focus.
 Nedd wrote that: "The documentary succeeds beyond its own merits though, because it reminds its audience of why they loved Thrones in the first place."
 Writing for Stylist, Hannah-Rose Yee said the documentary was "better than season 8", adding that it "has as much drama, action and emotion as Game of Thrones itself".

 Writing for IGN, Jesse Schedeen gave the documentary 8.8/10, calling it "a very satisfying coda to the series", but felt that there were "many areas where the documentary could have gone into greater detail", especially in the writing department.
 Writing for The Daily Dot, Michelle Jaworski gave the documentary 3.5 out of 5 stars, calling it a "love letter to the show's crew".
 Jaworski was impressed by Finlay's direction, but felt that the documentary did not explore the post-production aspects of the season as well as it could have.

 In response to the mixed reception to Game of Thrones's eighth season, Finlay said: "There’s also going to be strong opinions so I sort of think that it’s OK for people to express their passion, in whatever form that takes."